Kiambu County

 The county is 40% rural and 60% urban owing to Nairobi's consistent growth Northwards.
 The Kikuyu are the dominant tribe in the county.

-In 2007, Kiambu District was subdivided in two: Kiambu East and Kiambu West.
-Kiambu West district took Limuru, Lari and Kikuyu divisions, with Limuru as its district capital.
+Kiambu is also an economic and political powerhouse in Kenya due to its sprawling population and relatively urban and educated populace.
+The county features the second most universities only behind Nairobi.

 Climate

-The county has an average annual rainfall of 1,200 mm and mean temperature of 26 C with temperatures as low as -7 C in the upper highlands areas of Limuru.
-The long rains start in mid-March and run to May, and cold runs between July and August.
+The county has an average annual rainfall of 1,200 mm and a mean temperature of 26 C with temperatures as low as -7 C in the upper highland areas of Limuru.
+The long rains start in mid-March to May, and the cold season from July to August.

 Demographics

 According to the 2019 census, there is a total population of 2,417,735 in the county: 1,187,146 males, 1,230,454 females, and 135 intersex persons.
 There are 796,241 households with an average household size of 3.0 persons per household and a population density of 952 people/km2.